Question Time British National Party controversy: Other reactions and analyses

 The Guardian selected a spontaneous joke about the South Pole made by an audience member, Khush Klare, as the "undoubted highlight", having raised the loudest cheer from the audience.
 Klare, the son of Indian parents who migrated to Britain in the 1960s, had suggested collecting money for Griffin to be deported to the South Pole, as "it's a colourless landscape that will suit you fine".
 Klare said that while he did not think so at first, in retrospect he thought that Question Time was the right platform for Griffin.

 Analysing the broadcast footage, The Times determined that the cameras spent "nearly 25 minutes" of the hour-long programme of the screen time either on Griffin or a "two-shot" with him and another panellist, equating to 38%.
 The Daily Mail alleged that the BBC "stage-managed" the programme, highlighting a crib-sheet handed out to the audience members; The Guardians 'Media Monkey' blog observed that such a sheet is routinely given to the audience, and also accused The Mail of using a 'doctored' crib-sheet.

 The first opinion poll taken following Nick Griffin's appearance, conducted hours after the programme by YouGov for The Daily Telegraph, indicated that voter support for the BNP had increased by 1%, from 2% to 3%, in the previous month, and that 22% of voters were now "seriously considering" voting BNP in a future local, general or European election — broken down into "definitely", 4%; "probably", 3%; and "possible", 15%.
 The bookmaker, William Hill, changed its odds on the BNP winning a Westminster seat in the 2010 General Election from 10–1 to 7–2 after the programme.
 The BNP received 1.9% of the vote in the election and did not win a seat.

 In an interview in the News of the World, the former Archbishop of Canterbury, George Carey, spoke out against Griffin's claims that he was representing "Christian Britain" and called on Christians to "stand shoulder to shoulder" in rejecting the British National Party.
 The Prime Minister, Gordon Brown, did not watch the programme: his office explained that he "very rarely watches Question Time" through lack of time.

-The programme received attention around the world, including from North America, Asia, the Middle East, Australia, Turkey, and South America.
+The programme received attention from English-speaking press around the world, including from North America, Asia, the Middle East, Australia, Turkey, and South America.

 The media later reported that the cost of policing the appearance had been £143,000.